So Business List. Software QA Checklist

 Then The cart counter increases by 1

-Other Applications of Checklists in QA
+Other Applications of a QA Checklists

 The examples given above provide a general idea but don't show all possible ways of using checklists to ensure the quality of software products and projects.